 Sinus lifting is not a particularly painful procedure.
 It is most often conducted with no more than a local injection.
 If you are highly sensitive to pain or if you have dental anxiety, you can ask your dentist about heavier forms of sedation for the incisions.

 You might feel discomfort after you leave the office.
-Unless your dentist prescribes stronger painkillers, OTC products should do fine to block any tenderness in the tissues.
+Unless your dentist prescribes more potent painkillers, OTC products should be enough to relieve any tenderness in the tissues.

 Can a sinus lift and implant be done at the same time?

 Yes, depending on your anatomy.
 The alveolar ridge needs to be thick enough.
-It’s more likely with the osteotome method.
+It is more likely with the osteotome method.
 Not all patients are good candidates for this, however.
-Only your specialist will be able to give you accurate information in your case.
+Only your specialist can provide you with accurate information in your case.

 Are there any sinus lift surgery alternatives?

-Sometimes short implants can be inserted instead of the standard ones.
-This means less space is needed in the jawbone and sinus lifting can be forgone.
-This kind of tooth restoration shows a similar success rate, and often, less complications.
+Sometimes, short implants can be inserted instead of the standard ones.
+This means less space is needed in the jawbone, and sinus lifting can be forgone.
+This kind of tooth restoration shows a similar success rate and often fewer complications.

-You may also want to look into the option of zygomatic implants.
-Your dentist can let you know what's best in your case, mainly by examining X-rays of your mouth.
+Consider looking into the option of zygomatic implants.
+Your dentist can let you know what is best for you, mainly by examining X-rays of your mouth.